inexorgame-obsolete/inexor-flex/README.md

 ./inexor

 # if you're developing and would like to install @inexor-game src
-npm run reinstall
 # or install a specific package of your choice
 npm install @inexor-game/profiles
 ```

-When you start the server again via `npm start` module changes from local modules are loaded automatically (in >=5)

 ## Architecture